Bahawalpur Punjab, Pakistan Travel Guide

 Be aware of common ingredients like ghee (clarified butter), yogurt, and various flours in traditional Pakistani cooking.

-Opt for restaurants where you can see the cooking process or places with English-speaking staff for clearer communication.
+Opt for restaurants a place you can see the cooking process or places with English-speaking staff for clearer communication.

-Formally organized cooking classes or dedicated food tours for tourists are not widely available on a commercial scale.
+Formally organized cooking classes or dedicated food tours for tourists are hard to find on a commercial scale.

 The Cholistan Desert Rally often includes cultural components featuring local food stalls and traditional culinary displays.

-The food is heavily influenced by Saraiki culture, which has its distinct flavors and dishes not commonly found elsewhere in Pakistan.
+The cuisine is heavily influenced by Saraiki culture, which has its distinct flavors and dishes not commonly found elsewhere in Pakistan.

 Sajji is a prime example of this regional uniqueness.